 The Company initiated new shareholder communications and marketing programs in the first quarter of 2016 as the Company advanced the El Compas project.
 These shareholder commitments had terms of up to 12 months and continued into the subsequent quarters of 2016.
 The Company had completed a new resource estimate and preliminary economic assessment of the El Compas project, signed a lease agreement for the La Plata processing plant with the Zacatecas government, closed a private placement for CAD\$2 million, and entered into an indicative term sheet with a resource fund for debt financing of up to \$10 million as a gold prepaid facility in 2016.
 In the third quarter of 2016, the Company retained a full time consultant to provide corporate development, growth strategy and market presence which ceased at the end of November 2016.
-The Company was also active in its participation in various conferences to increase its marketing efforts and profile as the Company expanded its portfolio of projects with mineral resources and progressed its exploration programs.
+The Company was also active in its participation in various conferences to increase its marketing efforts and corporate profile as the Company expanded its portfolio of projects with mineral resources and progressed its exploration programs.
 These shareholder relations initiatives would also supplement project generative activities of the Company.
-In the fourth quarter of fiscal 2015, shareholder communications and marketing programs were initiated to specifically create market awareness of the Company's due diligence and subsequent acquisition of the El Compas project.
+In the first quarter of fiscal 2017, shareholder communications and marketing programs were initiated to specifically create market awareness of the Company's acquisition of AIM along with its 10 gold properties in Nevada of which two properties (Fondaway Canyon and Dixie Comstock) contain historic gold resource estimates and one gold property in Idaho, and has two royalty interests on other properties.
+A NI 43-101 resource estimate was completed for Fondaway Canyon in May 2017.
+These activities subsided in the remaining quarters relative to the first quarter of 2017 given the stagnancy in the markets.